nadrojtayl/nodeCRUDAPPLibrary/README.txt

 				-The method takes the html file as its first argument, and the response as its second

 			-In your html files, you have a helper to CRUD every entity you created.
-The helpers are on a globally defined object called DB
+The helpers are on a globally defined object called "db"
 				-Example html code:
 				<html>
 				<head>